jimueller/jmmr.dev/content/posts/switch-openbsd-vultr.md

 I initially thought that OpenBSD didn't have `rsync` since that is GPL'd, so I started using `scp`.
 I ran into a few issues with the SCP GitHub Action in that it was geared toward the Linux implementation and used a few flags that OpenBSD's version didn't support.
 I researched a bit more and discovered that OpenBSD does have `rsync` though `openrsync`.
 I used an `rsync` GitHub Action to ship the files to the server.

+## Gzipping files in Github Actions

+http can serve files that have a .gz extention, but will not compress files on the fly.
+The solution is to gzip as part of the CI/CD process.

 ## OpenBSD Thoughts